plfa/plfa.github.io/src/plfa/Properties.lagda.md

 ## Canonical Forms

 Well-typed values must take one of a small number of _canonical forms_.
+A canonical form of a term is the end result of its underlying computation.
 We provide an analogue of the `Value` relation that relates values to their types.
 A lambda expression must have a function type, and a zero or successor expression must be a natural.